Best Free Website Monitoring Tools: 7 Options Compared for 2026

 The Catch

 The pricing jumps sharply once you outgrow the free plan.
-Better Stack uses component-based pricing: $21/month per 50 monitors, $29/month per responder for on-call, and $12/month per additional status page.
+Better Stack uses component-based pricing: $21/month per additional 50 monitors (annual billing), $29/month per responder for on-call (annual) or $34/month (monthly), and $12/month per additional status page (annual).
 For a small team that just needs free website monitoring, those costs add up quickly compared to flat-rate competitors.
 For a detailed comparison, see our Better Stack alternatives guide.

-The free plan also limits you to 3 minute check intervals and email/Slack alerts only.
-No SMS, no phone calls.
+The free plan also limits you to email and Slack alerts only.
+No SMS, no phone calls, no Discord.

 Best for: